+Re emaining

+, Total A Amount Co mmitment

-Vendor ( Total Contract P Amount Paid Remaining Commitment June 30, 2021 Gardiner Duro-Last \$ 315,000 171,371 \$ 93,358 - \$ 221,642 171,371 Total \$ 486,371 \$ 93,358 \$ 393,013
+Vendor C ontract Paid Jun e 30, 2021

+Gardiner \$ 315,000 \$ 93,358 \$ 221,642

+Duro-Last 171,371 171,371

+Total \$ 486,371 \$ 93,358 \$ 393,013

 NOTE 20 - COVID-19

 The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
 The financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the District.
 The District's investment portfolio and the pension and other employee benefits plan in which the District participate fluctuates with market conditions, and due to market volatility, the amount of gains or losses that will be realized in subsequent periods, if any, cannot be determined.
 In addition, the impact on the District's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.